-KitchenSwimming PoolAstroSports HallCricket PavilionDT RoomGymSt.
-George's HallSchool Office

-Music Block Staff Room Pre Prep Science Labs All Mini Buses
+Gym St. George's Hall School Office Music Block (small kitchen) Staff Room Pre Prep Science Labs Oakmead (kitchen) All Mini Buses

 - b.
 In addition, there are 8 travel kits available for trips and matches.
-The contents of these boxes vary according to location and will be checked at least every half-term by the school nurses.
-Use of an item from a travel kit should be reported to the school nurses so it can be replaced. - c.
-The school nurses retain a log of the contents of each box/kit - d.
-The school nurses will be responsible for all record keeping on first aid. - e.
+The contents of these boxes vary according to location and will be checked at least every half-term by the School Nurse and/or Welfare Officer.
+Use of an item from a travel kit should be reported to the School Nurse and/or Welfare Officer so it can be replaced. - c.
+The School Nurse / Welfare Officer retain a log of the contents of each first aid box/kit. - d.
+The School Nurse and Welfare Officer are responsible for all record keeping on first aid. - e.
 In compliance with The Education (School Premises) Regulations 1996, the Governing Body will ensure that a room will be made available for medical treatment.
-This facility will contain the following and be readily available for use. - I. sink with running hot and cold water; - II. drinking water and disposable cups; - III. paper towels; - IV. smooth-topped work surfaces; - V. a range of first aid equipment and proper storage; - VI. chairs; - VII. a couch with water-proof cover, blankets and pillows; - VIII. soap and hypoallergenic antiseptic; - IX. clean protective garments for First Aiders; - X. suitable refuse container (foot operated) lined with appropriate bag for its use; - XI. appropriate record keeping systems and facilities; and - XII. a telephone a.
-The legal definition of Clinical Waste is given in the Controlled Waste Regulations 1992 as:
+This facility will contain the following and be readily available for use. - I. sink with running hot and cold water; - II. drinking water and disposable cups; - III. paper towels; - IV. smooth-topped work surfaces; - V. a range of first aid equipment and proper storage; - VI. chairs; - VII. a couch with water-proof cover, blankets and pillows; - VIII. soap and hypoallergenic antiseptic; - IX. clean protective garments for First Aiders; - X. suitable refuse container (foot operated) lined with appropriate bag for its use; - XI. appropriate record keeping systems and facilities; - XII. a walkie-talkie; and - XIII. a telephone.